radosavlevici/NaturalLinuxTranslator1/PARTNERSHIP_FAQ.md

 - **Implementation Team**: Staff to assist with deployment (typically 2-5 days of effort)
 - **Training Participants**: Staff who will use the system

-For reseller or white-label partnerships, we also recommend:
+For distribution or community partnerships, we also recommend:
-- **Marketing Contact**: For co-marketing activities
+- **Community Contact**: For joint community activities
-- **Sales Representative**: For sales enablement
+- **Distribution Coordinator**: For helping distribute the free software

 ### How do you handle updates and new features?